 Macy’s is shuttered amid Coronavirus pandemic beginning mid-March.
 The Store re-opens in early July to the sound of Wanamaker Organ music as Peter Richard Conte plays “America the Beautiful.”
 The Wanamaker Organ becomes one of the few venues in the country with live daily music.

-Macy’s takes advantage of the pandemic to upgrade its escalator system.
+Macy’s takes advantage of a decrease in foot traffic during the pandemic to upgrade its escalator system.

 Major work continues on the back chests of the Solo Division, the Solo mixtures, the Chinese Gong and the Pedal 10-rank mixture chest.